Tenda-M/Bake-Boutique/README.md

 ### Frameworks, Libraries & Programs Used
 - Django for backend web development.
 - Bootstrap for responsive design and layout.
-- Cloudinary for image storage.
+- Amazon s3 for image storage.

 ## Database Design
 - While planning this project, I drew up an Entity Relationship Diagram to help me visualise the database models and their relationships.
 ![screenshot](documentation/design_images/database.png)

-## Testing
 ## Testing
 Manual testing was conducted for all key features, including product addition, editing products, and testimonial functionality.
 This testing ensures that all components work seamlessly across various devices and browsers.

 For comprehensive details on the testing process, please refer to the [TESTING.md](documentation/TESTING.md) file.